nenadkocev/exsoa/README.md

 ### Docker setup
 1. Build the parent module - it will generate executable jar for orders and basic jar for users
 2. Add spring-boot-maven-plugin to users/pom.xml and build it - it will generate executable jar for users
-3. Create image for orders service.
-Run [/orders]$ docker build -t orders .
-4. Create image for users service.
-Run [/users]$ docker build -t users .
-5. Create image for users and products databases.
-Run [/~]$ docker build -t postgres .
-6. Run [/~]$ docker-compose up
+3. Run [/~]$ docker-compose up

 ### Intro